rsriram22/AzureVS2022VM/README.md

 6. Save
 7. Click 'Deploy'
 8. Enter the info you know (resource group,location etc)
-9. Other details, look at the parameters.json file and you get the idea of what-to-fill-in
+9. Other details, look at the parameters.json file and you get the idea of what-to-fill-in.
+The placeholders are in <> tags.
 10. Thats it!